 The RD can then consult on which other meals in the 5-week rotation might be better for you.
 You can have a follow-up appointment or 2 if necessary after you’ve tried different menu items.
 But that’s where the consultation and diet “coaching” ends.

-• Diet-to-Go vs. Nutrisystem: Diet-to-Go's Balance-D plan specifically caters to individuals managing diabetes.
-Nutrisystem offers a broader, more comprehensive approach with its distinct Diabetic plan, as you’ll see in our full review.
-This plan not only includes portion-controlled meals and snacks but also provides access to dietitians, weight loss coaches, and an online community.
+Diet-to-Go vs. Nutrisystem: Diet-to-Go's Balance-D plan specifically caters to individuals managing diabetes.
+Nutrisystem offers a broader approach with its diabetic-friendly meals, as you’ll see in our full review.
+Nutrisystem’s plans not only include portion-controlled meals and snacks but also provides access to dietitians, weight loss coaches, and an online community.

 It depends on your needs.
 Dealing with diabetes can be stressful, and planning and preparing suitable meals each week is time-consuming.
 Diet-to-Go’s Balance-Diabetes plan can support you in that journey by providing you with calorie-restricted meals.